-The Hodge Group is a 21st-century philanthropic consulting firm.
+The Hodge Group is a 21st-century nonprofit philanthropic consulting firm.
 That means we believe in leveraging modern techniques to provide the same quality of service donors have always expected.
-Whether you need to conduct a feasibility study or embark upon a campaign, in an increasingly digital world we believe technologies like Artificial Intelligence and Search Engine Optimization have roles to play when it comes to making sure your organization has the tools it needs to become self-sustaining and is able to maximize its benefit to the community.
+Whether you need to conduct a fundraising feasibility study or embark upon a capital campaign, in an increasingly digital world we believe technologies like Artificial Intelligence and Search Engine Optimization have roles to play when it comes to making sure your organization has the tools it needs to become self-sustaining and is able to maximize its benefit to the community.

 EXAMPLE CASE STATEMENTS